jb80/Topic-Document-Citations/README.md

 # Pickle Data Folder

-Pickled data only contains only the files used in NetAnalysis, NetMetrics and TopicTrends, due to size constrains.
-If you are interested in the other data, please contact me.
+Pickled data is now empty, and a signpost.
+Files are too large to be uploaded.